khekrn/go-fun/concurrency-go/sync/sync-condition.md

 *   **Signaling**: A goroutine can signal a change in condition, which wakes up one waiting goroutine, or it can broadcast a change, waking up all waiting goroutines.

+The `sync.Cond` type has three main methods:

+1. `Wait()`: This method is called by a goroutine to wait for the condition to be true.
+It suspends the execution of the goroutine until the condition is signaled or broadcasted.
+The goroutine must hold the associated lock before calling `Wait()`.

+2. `Signal()`: This method is used to signal one goroutine that is waiting on the condition.
+It wakes up one goroutine that is blocked on the `Wait()` method.
+The goroutine that calls `Signal()` must hold the associated lock.

+3. `Broadcast()`: This method is used to signal all goroutines that are waiting on the condition.
+It wakes up all goroutines that are blocked on the `Wait()` method.
+The goroutine that calls `Broadcast()` must hold the associated lock.

 ### Basic Structure

 ```go